PKing70/data558/README.md

 * **knn_data.py** This module contains functions to load and standardize the datasets.

 ## Use
+Make sure all files are downloaded and available in your Python path/environment for importing, as they cross-reference each other.

 Run knn_random in Python 3 to launch the method on a simple simulated dataset, visualize the training process, and print the performance.
+You can change K to see different neighbor counts.

 Run knn_iris in Python 3 to launch the method on a real-world dataset of your choice, visualize the training process, and print the performance.
+You can change K to see different neighbor counts.

 Either of the above includes a comparison to the accuracy of sci-kit learn's KNeighborsClassifier.
 Re-running knn_random should show that usually they are similar.

+In knn_our you can find and comment/uncomment the two plt.show() calls to choose to show one plot for a run or one plot for each comparison.
+Default as checked in is one plot total not one per row.